danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 # Mapping The Valleys of The Uncanny

-[ An investigation into process and method within the field of algorithmic composition. ]
+_An investigation into process and method within the field of algorithmic composition._

-Or:
+Or if you prefer:

-[ The role of instrumentation and timbre as they unwittingly conspire to designate access, power, work and ultimately class. ]
+_The role of instrumentation and timbre as they unwittingly conspire to designate access, power, work and ultimately class._

 ### Table of contents